Citybop has the coolest things to do in Monterey

 Book a kayaking tour in Monterey Bay's crystal clear waters, with frequent sightings of seals, dolphins, sea otters and sea lions.
 Don't miss the incredible Monterey whale watching tours in this protected marine sanctuary.

 The Fishermans Wharf is south of Cannery Row, and was first established in 1846 to support the thriving commercial fishing industry.
 Today it's a tourist hub, with family owned seafood restaurants, ice-cream and candy stores.
 This is a lovely place to unwind and savor the ocean views of Monterey Bay.
 The Commercial Pier is only a short walk from here, and has a long promenade with frequent sightings of sea lions.
-It's near the historic Custom House where California was founded.
+It's also near the historic Custom House where California was founded.

 Monterey Bay is picture perfect, with rocky inlets carpeted in colorful scrub, and white sandy beaches with turquoise waters.
 One of the best things to do in Monterey is to spent a day at these glorious beaches.
-Two of the best scenic are Del Monte Beach and Lovers Point Beach.
+Two of the best are Del Monte Beach and Lovers Point Beach.

 Monterey Bay Coastal Trail